 Cooking up a pot of millet is not so different than cooking rice.
 One cup of raw millet makes over 3 cups of cooked millet.
 In a medium-sized saucepan, add 1 cup of raw millet.
 Turn the heat to medium and allow the millet to toast for 5 minutes or until the grains are golden brown and smell toasty.
 Add 2 cups of water or vegetable broth and a pinch of kosher salt.
 Stir and bring the water to a rapid boil.
 Reduce the heat to low, cover the pot and let the millet simmer for 15-20 minutes until the water is absorbed.
 Do NOT keep opening the pot to check on it.
 When it looks like most of the water is gone, remove the pot from the heat and let stand for another 10 minutes.
 Uncover the pot and fluff the millet with a fork.
 Taste for any seasoning adjustments and add a bit of vegan butter, if desired.
 Serve while warm and fluffy.
 Be sure to check out my Guide to Cooking Perfect Whole Grains for everything you need to know!

 One of the most common ways to eat millet is as breakfast cereal or porridge.
 To make it creamy instead of fluffy, simply cook the millet in more water.
 It will yield a bit more this way, about 4 cups.
 To make a Simple Millet Hot Cereal: Toast 1 cup raw millet in a saucepan for 5 minutes or until toasty and golden brown.
 Add 2 ½ cups boiling water, stir, cover and simmer for 30 minutes or until all the water has been absorbed.
 Remove from the heat and let stand for another 10 minutes.
 Add brown sugar, maple syrup, or fresh fruit and serve.
-For another breakfast recipe, try this Brain Food Porridge made with millet, dried figs, oranges, cinnamon and ginger.
+For another breakfast recipe, try this Brain Food Porridge made with millet, dried figs, oranges, cinnamon, and ginger.
+Or try this Creamy Millet and Cashew Pudding.

 Add the toasted millet to the pan along with 3 cups water or vegetable broth and bring to a boil.
 Lower the heat, stir, cover the pot and let cook until the water is absorbed, about 25-30 minutes.
 When all the water is gone, remove from the heat and let stand, covered, 10 more minutes.
 Top with a few squeezes of fresh lemon juice and mix in 3 Tbs. fresh chopped cilantro or parsley.
 Serve while hot.
 Garnish with extra cilantro or parsley.
-For another millet dish filled with veggies, try this Mediterranean Spartan Strength Millet which has carrots, zucchini, eggplant, radishes and hazelnuts.
+For another millet dish filled with veggies, try this Mediterranean Spartan Strength Millet which has carrots, zucchini, eggplant, radishes, and hazelnuts.
+Or, you can try this Eggplant and Mushroom Sauté With Herbed Toasted Millet or this Pomegranate and Hazelnut Moroccan Grain Salad.

 If you follow all my articles and recipes, you know that I will make fries out of anything!
 Well, millet is no exception.
 When millet is cooked to be a thick, creamy porridge, it is very similar to polenta and that means it is amenable to being turned into fries.
 In fact, it prefers to be turned into fries.
 I know, it tells me so.
 J To make Baked Millet Fries: Boil 2 ½ cups of water in a saucepan and add 1 cup of raw millet and a pinch of salt.
 Stir, cover and simmer for 30 minutes or until all the water has been absorbed.
 Remove from the heat and let stand for another 10 minutes.
 Mix in ¼ cup nutritional yeast or vegan grated parmesan, 1 tsp. garlic powder, 1 tsp. paprika, and salt and black pepper to taste.
 Transfer the millet porridge to a shallow baking dish that has been oiled and spread it out evenly with a spatula.
 Cover the pan with plastic wrap and refrigerate from 2 hours to overnight until it hardens completely and you can slice it.
 Then slice the millet into strips resembling fries.